sabdoudaoura/GLMMC-Generalist-and-Lightweight-Model-for-Multilabel-Classification-/README.md

 {'text': 'The United States has announced plans to build a wall on its border with Mexico.', 'scores': {'Immigration': 1.0, 'Religion': 0.0, 'National Security': 1.0}
 ]

 ```

+#### Usecase

+This model could be used to detect important informations in customer reviews.

 #### Data